-Your credit card may come with the ability to make a transaction called a cash advance.
 A cash advance on your credit card is an amount of cash borrowed against your credit limit.
-It's like withdrawing money from the ATM with your debit card, except the cash comes from your credit limit, which means you have to pay it back with interest.
-You can take out a cash advance on your credit card by using your PIN at an ATM or by using a convenience check your credit card issuer has sent you.
+It's like withdrawing money from the ATM with your debit card, except the cash comes from your credit limit rather than your bank account balance.
+That means you have to pay it back with interest.
+Cash advance transactions can be performed by using your PIN at an ATM or by using a convenience check mailed by your credit card issuer.

-Don't confuse a credit card cash advance with a payday cash advance loan that you can get from a payday loan store.
-The payday cash advance doesn't require a credit check and must be repaid directly to the payday loan store by your next payday.
+Though the names are similar, credit card cash advance is a little different from a payday cash advance loan taken with a payday loan lender.
+The payday cash advance generally doesn't require a traditional credit check and must be repaid directly to the payday lender, usually by your next payday.

-Your credit card cash advance is tied to your credit card (which required a credit check to be approved) and comes with the option to pay over a period of time as long as you make minimum payments.
+Your credit card cash advance is tied to your credit card (which required that your credit check was approved) and comes with the option to pay over a period of time as long as you make minimum payments.

 How Much Cash Can You Withdraw?